aiwithipsa/ASR-Model/README.md

-# ASR Model for Speech Recognition
+# 🎙️ASR Model for Speech Recognition

 This repository contains an Automatic Speech Recognition (ASR) model fine-tuned using Wav2Vec2.